CTMarius/protractorStarterKit/README.md

 Getting started:

-- Install NodeJS.
+1. Install NodeJS.
-- Clone or download the repository.
+2. Clone or download the repository.
-- In the root folder of the project, open a command prompt and run "npm install".
-Once finished, run "npm install -g grunt-cli".
+3. In the root folder of the project, open a command prompt and run "npm install".
+4. Once step 2 is finished, run "npm install -g grunt-cli" in the command prompt.
-- Run "grunt e2e" in the command line in order to run the tests or use the integrated grunt runner.
+5. Run "grunt e2e" in the command line in order to run the tests or use the integrated grunt task runner in Webstorm.
-- Reports will be generated in a temporary folder in the project root folder.
+6. Reports will be generated in a temporary folder in the project root folder.
 Open the index.html to view them.

 Writing tests: